Design a Catalog

 The total phase - Taxes applied during the total phase are applied to the base cost of applicable items and to any tax amounts applied to those items during the subtotal phase.

 CatalogItem is subject to both additive and inclusive taxes, the additive tax only applies to the portion of the price that excludes the inclusive tax.
 For example, if a $100 item has a 10% inclusive tax and a 5% additive tax, the 5% additive tax applies to the $90.91 base price of the item (the item price minus the inclusive tax).

-For a more detailed look at how taxes and discounts are calculated, see How totals are calculated.
+For a more detailed look at how taxes and discounts are calculated, see Discounts, service charges, and taxes.